nickewing/hacky_hal/README.markdown

 How can I use it?
 -------------------
-HackyHA is simply a library to be used however you want.
+HackyHAL is simply a library to be used however you want.

-You'll likely want to run a server utilizing HackyHA on a networked computer (a Raspberry Pi works great).
+You'll likely want to run a server utilizing HackyHAL on a networked computer (a Raspberry Pi works great).
 You'd then attach any serial port devices to that computer.
 You could then create a mobile app to control the server.
 See the examples directory.